Arcanum XXI — Le Monde (The World)

 Definition

 The sequence ends in dance.
 A figure moves within an oval wreath, surrounded by the four living creatures — angel, eagle, lion, bull — at the card's four corners.
 The World does not conclude the Major Arcana with a statement, a judgment, or a final truth.
-It concludes with motion: a body in rhythmic, joyful, perpetual movement within a frame that both contains and celebrates it.
+It concludes with motion.
+A body in rhythmic, joyful, perpetual movement within a frame that both contains and celebrates it.

 Tomberg's Reading (Letter XXII)